bulletproofpancake/ParkingRSSI-mdbook/src/chapters/router.md

 ### toString

-Overrides the default toString method to the string set.
+Overrides the default toString method to the string format.

 #### Snippet
 ```kt